 Following the recommendations of your clinical team is always a good idea, whether that is for a substance use disorder or any other disease.
 These individuals are well-trained and versed in the art of long-term recovery, and know what it takes medically for you to find long-term success.
 Whether they recommend eight weeks of intensive outpatient or a longer program, follow their advice!
 Aftercare is where many of us continue to practice positive coping skills while we are also part of the world again.
 Without modeling these skills, relapse is not only more likely, but life can quickly become unbearable.

 Find a recovery community and engage with it every day

 Whether you choose to participate in a 12-step recovery, SMART recovery, Refuge recovery, or some other form of a mutual aid recovery community, you should engage with that community every single day.
-These recovery programs and support also exists in many of Albany’s drug and alcohol detox centers.
 Your peers will help provide you accountability for your actions, give you a sounding board for decision-making, and give you that extra support when it is needed most.
 Recovery may begin in treatment, but it thrives and grows out in the community!